notzastix/blooketGameRuiner/README.md

 # blooketGameRuiner
-A variety of scripts to ruin blooket games.
+A variarty of scripts to "ruin" blooket games.

 test